 “Just focus on you, man.
 Don’t focus on anything else.
 Don’t waste your energies.
 Not today, man.
 Not today.”

 Mez wears tracksuit American Vintage.
 Hat Fendi.
-Trainers Nike
+Sneakers Nike

-While he appreciates the latter, he’s quick with a practical analogy: “If people bring out a microwave, you’re going to compare it to another piece of technology, ‘Oh that microwave cooks like that oven.
+While he appreciates the latter, he’s quick with a practical analogy: “If people bring out a microwave, you’re going to compare it to another piece of technology. "‘Oh that microwave cooks like that oven.
 It cooks toast like a toaster,’” he explains, “but it’s not the same thing.”
 It’s not.
-He’s carving out his own path independent of the big names he’s aligned with.
+Mez is carving out his own path independent of the big names he’s aligned with.
 “There’s a lot of people who come out and do one big tune.
 And that’s it, everybody knows about that person,” he says.
 “I haven’t had that yet.
 It’s been a long graft.
 Eventually it’ll pay off.”

 The MC is making waves beyond Nottingham, which he says can be quite insular.
 “Not a lot of people from Nottingham have figured out how to get exposure outside of the city.”
 While it’s been a large part of helping get his name out there, he’s also wary of the dangers of social media.
 “Everything is to prove a point.
 I think it’s just one big competition.”
 His advice? ”Just focus on you, man.
 Don’t focus on anything else.
 Don’t waste your energies.
 Not today, man.
 Not today.”